asimjamal/Customer-Intelligence-Report/README.md

 > - UK dominates revenue; top international markets are Netherlands, Ireland, Germany, and France
 > - Classic **Pareto pattern** — a small % of customers generate the majority of revenue

+> **Phase 4 — RFM Segmentation**
+> - Champions are few but generate a disproportionate share of total revenue — the highest-ROI retention target
+> - At Risk customers represent significant revenue about to be lost — immediate re-engagement needed
+> - Potential Loyalists bought recently but infrequently — a key growth segment to convert
+> - 6 named segments mapped to concrete marketing actions (reward, upsell, win-back, suppress)

-> _Phases 4–6 insights will be added as analysis progresses._
+> _Phases 5–6 insights will be added as analysis progresses._

 ---
 ## 🛠️ Tools & Libraries